MolSSI/covid/data/links/README.md

 organization: (optional)
 institution: (optional)
 lab: (optional)
-resources: one or more of [structures, models]
+resources: one or more of [structures, models, therapeutics, biology]
 ```